django-extensions/django-extensions/docs/shell_plus.rst

 Model from last application in alphabetical order is selected.

-You can mix PathBasedCR or AppNameCR with InstalledAppsOrderCR, but InstalledAppsOrderCR should be second base class.
+You can mix PathBasedCR or AppNameCR with InstalledAppsOrderCR, but InstalledAppsOrderCR should be the second base class.

 **BaseCR**

 Abstract base collision resolver.
 All collision resolvers needs to inherit from this class.

-To write custom collision resolver you need to overwrite resolve_collisions function.
+To write a custom collision resolver you need to overwrite the resolve_collisions function.
 It receives ``Dict[str, List[str]]`` where key is model name and values are full model names (full model name means: module + model_name).